zackurben/cex.io-api-java/README.md

 // Fetch the last order price for the currency pair. lastPrice("major", "minor");

+// Fetch the price conversion from the Major to Minor currency. convert("major", "minor", "amount");

 // Fetch the order book data, for the currency pair. orderBook("pair");